 file, you can alternatively import all your packages using the file.

-state packages import --file requirements.txt
+state import requirements.txt

 For Perl projects, if you have a cpanfile